Rules and Procedures

 According to Article IV, Section 3 of the By-Laws, all corporate powers of the Society shall be exercised by or under the authority of, and the business and affairs of the Society shall be controlled by, the Council.

 The Council currently consists of 30 members.
-The voting members are the President, the two Vice-Presidents, the Past President, and 22 members from the Society's regions elected by the Fellows.
-These members serve 4-year terms, except in the case of a Council member's election as At-Large member of the Executive Committee, in which case the Council member's term is extended until the end of his/her term on the Executive Committee.
+The members with voting rights within the Council are the President, the two (2) Vice-Presidents, the Past President, and 22 members from the Society’s regions elected by the Active Fellows.
+These members serve four (4) year terms, except in the case of a Council member’s election as At-Large member of the Executive Committee, in which case the Council member’s term is extended as necessary to ensure that he/she remains on the Council as long as he/she is an At-Large member of the Executive Committee.

-Two years off the Council must elapse before a voting member may serve again as a Council member representing a region.
+Two (2) years off the Council must elapse before a previous member with voting rights on the Council may serve again as a Council member representing a region.

 The Executive Vice-President and the Editors of the Society journals are nonvoting members, unless they are elected in the Council elections.
 The Council is chaired by the President.